kajvans/guardian/README.md

 This library is easy to integrate into your project and offers a comprehensive set of features, making it a reliable choice for enhancing the security of your application.

+you can run it with TypeScript or JavaScript.

 ## Installation

 To install Guardian, simply run the following command using npm: